 This meteor shower is always a great show, made from debris from the comet Swift-Tuttle!
-It can produce up to 60 shooting stars per hour.
-Although this year a full moon might make it harder to see the fainter meteors, there should still be plenty of bright ones to marvel at.
-Find as dark of a location as possible for best viewing, meteors will peak after midnight.
+It can produce up to 100 shooting stars per hour.
+This year will be even better than last year's because of less moon interference!
+Meteors will peak after midnight.

 October doesn't quite count for summer stargazing, but I couldn't leave this rare blue moon off our list.
 As your trick-or-treaters head outside, look up to spot the blue light of the moon.
 Blue moons appear every 2-3 years but it's very rare that they occur on Halloween.
 The next time this will happen is in 2039!